Vietnamese Fresh Rice Noodle Rolls Recipe – Hanoi Style Phở Cuốn

 Notes on Making Vietnamese Fresh Rice Noodle Sheets Recipe

 Making the Vietnamese fresh rice noodle sheets or wraps isn’t all that hard to do once you get the hang of it.
-We’re going to post a recipe for the fresh rice noodle sheets, which we learnt in Vietnam, but first we want to compare it to this recipe for fresh pho noodles on Lucky Peach by Angie Hong, owner Sydney’s first Vietnamese restaurant.
+We’ve posted a recipe for making the fresh rice noodle sheets, which we learnt in Vietnam.

 What we love about these fresh rice noodle sheets is that they can also be used to make fresh Vietnamese pho noodles for soup.
 So if you’re going to have some friends over for a Vietnamese feast you might wish to serve bowls of pho as well.